Notice: This page requires JavaScript to function properly.

 public class Main { public static void main(String[] args) { } }

-• public class Main introduces a class, which serves as the foundation for our work.
-Since Java is an Object-Oriented Programming (OOP) language, classes play a crucial role.
-You will learn what a class is and how to work with it in a separate course;
+• public class Main defines a class, which is the foundation of Java programs.
+Since Java is an Object-Oriented language, classes are essential and will be covered in a separate course;

-• public is an access modifier that allows the main method to be accessed from anywhere in the program;
+• public allows the method to be accessed from anywhere;

-• static means that the main method belongs to the class itself and can be invoked without creating an instance of the class;
+• static means the method belongs to the class itself;

-• String[] args is an array of strings used to pass command-line arguments to the program.
+• String[] args is an array for command-line arguments;

-• Java code is always enclosed within curly braces { }, which represent the body of our code;
+• Java code is written inside curly braces { }, which define the code body;

 We can print a message to the console using the command System.out.println().